 - A. All first or second-year, full-time, undergraduate students under the age of 21 at time of entering into the housing contract are required to live in the residence halls. - B. Students receiving room and board as part of a scholarship or grant are required to live in the residence halls.
-Should a student receiving room and board scholarships or grants choose to live off campus, she will forfeit the scholarship or grant dollars that fund room and board. - C. Full-time, undergraduate students have first priority for all on-campus housing. - D. Traditional students who are over the age of 35 prior to August 1st of the contract year may not reside in the residence halls. - E. Criteria to reside at Maryview at the Villa: - Have a minimum overall GPA of 3.0. - Be at least a 3rd year student by the beginning of the semester in which the student wishes to reside in Maryview. - Must be in good conduct/social standing with the college (no disciplinary record). - Must not have a record of any failed health and safety checks during current and all prior academics years. - Be a current residential student at CSM. - F. All students living in the residence halls must participate in CSM's full board plan. - G. Students in the Mother's Living & Learning Program (MLL) must also meet the following requirements: - a.
+Should a student receiving room and board scholarships or grants choose to live off campus, she will forfeit the scholarship or grant dollars that fund room and board. - C. Full-time, undergraduate students have first priority for all on-campus housing. - D. Traditional students who are over the age of 35 prior to August 1st of the contract year may not reside in the residence halls. - E. All students living in the residence halls must participate in CSM's full board plan. - F. Students in the Mother's Living & Learning Program (MLL) must also meet the following requirements: - a.
 New MLL residents are required to attend Community Days and must make arrangements for childcare during these days. - b.
 New MLL residents are required to enroll in and pass IDS160: The Successful Single Mother. - c.
 MLL residents may have up to two children under the age of 10; all children must be over 6 weeks old by move-in. - d.
 MLL residents must submit immunization records for all children prior to move-in.